orbitsuite-inc/orbitsuite-core/README.md

 Size Expectations:
 - Typical one‑file PyInstaller output for a small script ranges ~8–12 MB on Windows with default settings.

 This feature is experimental and intentionally minimal—no custom spec merging, icon embedding, UPX compression toggles, or multi‑platform packaging.
-For advanced distribution workflows, integrate a dedicated build pipeline externally.
+For advanced distribution workflows, inquire about Pro/Enterprise.

 # Upgrade to Pro / Enterprise